Credit Validation for Museum of Tolerance Workshop Participants Only

 - Valuable resource materials

-Who Should Attend: This course is designed for PreK-12 educators, Teacher Candidates, Administrators, Specialists and Classified Staff.
+Who Should Attend: This course provides professional growth designed for PreK-12 educators, Teacher Candidates, Administrators, Specialists and Classified Staff.
 Course credit may be used for salary advancement and/or professional development.
 Please contact your district/school for prior approval.